ae-mo/clone/README.md

 Going for a SPA seemed the most natural choice, given that I needed to integrate with an external API.
 Also, as I thought that securing the app was out of scope (see below), I did not provide a backend, thus the API calls are performed from the client.

 Regarding the frontend structure, I basically created a component for each of the two pages of the app, with common header and footer components for all the pages.
 Each component has its own state, apart from shared session data.
-It could have probably been possible to have a flattened shared state among all the application components that would have allowed me to spare some API calls, but I just thought it wasn't worth it for a simple two-page app.
+It could have probably been possible to have a flattened shared state among all the application components that would have allowed me to spare one API call, but I just thought it wasn't worth it for a simple two-page app.

 For the rest, the architecture was pretty much dictated by the template I used.